CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-submission/index.md

 When the project is created, you can start creating datasets (the "folder" for your files)

 <div class="grid" markdown>
 1. Navigate to the dataset creation page:

-    === "On the UI"
+    === "By clicking through the UI"
         1. Click on "DATA SUBMISSION" in the navigation bar on the left
         2. Click on "Create new Dataset"
         3. Select the project you want to create the dataset in

     === "3TR specific: Link to the dataset creation page" [3tr.gpap.cnag.eu/portal/#/submitdatasets](https://3tr.gpap.cnag.eu/portal/#/submitdatasets)

 2. Create the dataset(s):
     1. Fill out the table on the page manually or by uploading a filled out
     [dataset_template](
         https://github.com/CNAG-Biomedical-Informatics/omicsdm-documentation/blob/main/omicsdm_templates/project_template.tsv
-     "Tip: Especially handy when you want to create multiple datasets" ).
+     "Tip: Handy when you want to create multiple datasets").
     2. Click on "Browse" in the "Clinical File" column to select the corresponding pheno-clinical information file to be uploaded
     3. Optional: Click on "Browse" in the "Data Usage Policy File" column to upload a file containing specific data usage policy
     4. Click on "VALIDATE" to check if all mandatory fields are filled out